Lorenasepp/SQL_Portfolio/README.md

 Objective: Determine the combine two tables to find the movie category for movies that Brad Pitt has acted in.

   1. First I created two tables.
 The first table showing the actor name and the the movie category they are most commenly associated with.
-The second table shows a numerical id for each acotr and movie title.
+The second table shows a numerical id for each actor and movie title.

           CREATE TABLE actors (id INTEGER PRIMARY KEY AUTOINCREMENT, fullname TEXT, category TEXT);
           INSERT INTO actors (fullname, category) VALUES ("Brad Pitt", "Action");